Categorize text with keywords

 where keywords is the named range E5:E14, and categories is the named range F5:F14.

 Note: this is an array formula and must be entered with control + shift + enter.

 The #VALUE! error occurs when SEARCH can't find the text.
-When SEARCH does get a match, it returns a number that corresponds to the position of the text inside the cell.
+When SEARCH does find a match, it returns a number that corresponds to the position of the text inside the cell.

-To change these results into a more usable format, we use the ISNUMBER function, which changes all values to TRUE/FALSE like so:
+To change these results into a more usable format, we use the ISNUMBER function, which converts all values to TRUE/FALSE like so:

 This array goes into the MATCH function as the lookup_array, with the lookup_value set as TRUE.
-MATCH then returns the position of the first TRUE it finds in the array (7 in this case) which is provided to INDEX as the row_num:
+MATCH returns the position of the first TRUE it finds in the array (7 in this case) which is provided to the INDEX function as the row_num: